lofiandcode/daily-affirmations/README.md

 - Node.js: v13.10.1

 ## Setup
+Before we get into the set up, install Node.js if you don't already have it installed on your machine

 To run this project, follow these steps:
-- Create a directory on your machine called "daily-affirmations"
-- Navigate into that directory in the terminal
+- In the terminal, navigate into the directory in which you would like to clone the project
 - Clone my repository into that directory by typing:
 ```
 git clone https://github.com/lofiandcode/daily-affirmations.git
 ```
-- Install Node.js if you don't already have it installed on your machine
+- Change into the daily-affirmations directory
 - Finally, while in the daily-affirmations directory, type in the terminal
 ```
 node App.js